 The rights to water and sanitation require that these are available, accessible, safe, acceptable and affordable for all without discrimination.
 These elements are clearly interrelated.
 While access to water may be guaranteed in theory, in reality, if it is too expensive, people do not have access.
 Women will not use sanitation facilities which are not maintained or are not sex segregated.
 Having a tap which delivers unsafe water does not improve one’s access.
 Human rights demand a holistic understanding of access to water and sanitation.

 The rights to water and sanitation further require an explicit focus on the most disadvantaged and marginalized, as well as an emphasis on participation, empowerment, accountability and transparency.
 The mandate of the Special Rapporteur on the human right to safe drinking water and sanitation was established to examine these crucial issues and provide recommendations to Governments, to the United Nations and other stakeholders.
-Ms. Catarina de Albuquerque was appointed in September 2008, and began her work on the mandate in November 2008.
+Mr. Léo Heller was appointed in November 2014, and began his work on the mandate on 1 December 2014.
+Read the greetings letter from Mr Léo Heller.

 Realising the human rights to water and sanitation: A handbook English